dani-f99/diversity_analysis/README.txt

 -----------------------------
 -----------------------------
 --- General-Information -----
-This program's aim is to visualize the diversity patterns across the heavy-chain variable region of BCR datasets originating from ImmuneDB tables.
+This program's aim is to visualize the diversity patterns across the BCR heavy-chain variable region of BCR datasets originating from ImmuneDB tables.
 -----------------------------
 -----------------------------